The REVERDY range proposes feeds offering an optimal coverage of requirements of all these vitamins, no matter what the age or activity of your horse.

 - Exhaustion of the hepatic (liver) reserves.

 Reinforced supplementation is indicated if we wish to:

 - Improve stallion and broodmare fertility.

 - Obtain optimal growth in foals and young horses.

-Principally participates in bone mineralisation, because of its role in regulating the phosphocalcic balance.
+Vitamin D principally participates in bone mineralisation because of its role in regulating the phosphocalcic balance.

 Vitamin D must be supplied moderately and conjointly with sufficient and balanced quantities of calcium and phosphorus.

 For horses in training, supply must be reinforced because: